- What is Wheelage Tax?

-The revenue reaised will pay for transportation needs, including highway preservation projects, expansion projects, and transit improvements.
-For 2019, the wheelage tax revenue will be used to fund all or portions of the following road paving projects:
+The revenue raised will pay for transportation needs, including highway preservation projects, expansion projects, and transit improvements.
+For 2020, the wheelage tax revenue will be used to fund all or portions of the following road paving projects:

-- County Highway 18 (Bailey Road) Access Management Project (Pioneer Drive to Woodbury Drive)
+- County Highway 18 (Bailey Road) Management and Safety Project (Woodlane Drive to Radio Drive)